standardebooks/manual/2-filesystem.rst

 		#.
 The value of :html:`<code>` is the error/warning code provided by :bash:`se lint`.
 This code will be ignored for its parent file(s) when :bash:`se lint` is next run.

 		#.
 The value of :html:`<reason>` is a prose explanation about why the code was ignored.
-This is to aid future producers or reviewers in understanding the reasoning behind why a code was ignored.
+This aids future producers or reviewers in understanding the reasoning behind why an error code was ignored.

 			#.	:html:`<reason>` is required to have a non-whitespace value.